Hermes Ernesto da Fonseca: President of the Province of Mato Grosso

-He was president of the province of Mato Grosso from July 5, 1875, to March 2, 1878, appointed by imperial letter of May 1, 1875.
+He was president of the province of Mato Grosso from 5 July 1875, to 2 March 1878, appointed by imperial letter of 1 May 1875.

 Governor of Bahia

 Bahia was one of the last states to join the new regime, succeeding several intervenors who, due to the unstable climate, did not last in the post.
 Appointed by brother President Hermes da Fonseca, he took over from Manuel Vitorino, who was indisposing with the federal government, staying only five months ahead of the post, stepping down for health reasons, passing the post to the vice-president, Virgílio Clímaco Damásio.

-He ruled Bahia from April 26 to September 14, 1890, a period in which he sought to calm tempers and consolidate the institutions of the new regime.
+He ruled Bahia from 26 April to 14 September 1890, a period in which he sought to calm tempers and consolidate the institutions of the new regime.
 He revoked several acts of his predecessor, including educational reform.